turingschool-projects/activerecord-obstacle-course/README.md

 bundle exec rspec spec/models
 # you should see several passing tests, and a few skipped tests
 ```
-*NOTE:*
+*SETUP NOTES:*
-If you run into bundle issues then delete the `Gemfile.lock` and then run `bundle install`
+If you run into bundle issues then delete the `Gemfile.lock` and then run `bundle install`.

-You may also find that the `rails db:migrate` command does not migrate the test database.
-If so, you can do this with:
+If you see an error similar to `ERROR: relation "order_items" does not exist`, that likely means that the `rails db:migrate` command did not migrate the test database.
+If so, you can fix this by running:

 ```
 rails db:migrate RAILS_ENV=test